40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 Never considered an abstract painter, his artworks convey the message of abstraction and surrealism.

-Many artists consider it disturbing as this painting is the image of Joan’s mind and represents his subconscious.
+Many artists consider it disturbing, as it tries to depict Joan’s mind and represents his subconscious.

 According to legend, the red spot in the center of the canvas represents the artist himself, and all the black lines represent the difficulties he was facing at the time.